 I think I might be seeing some payoff.
 But only maybe.Continue reading “Google is now indexing my photos!
 Well maybe.”

-Some of the seemingly minor advantanges of mirrorless cameras really make it easier for me to get the photos I want…Continue reading “Mirrorless: It’s The Little Things”
+Some of the seemingly minor advantages of mirrorless cameras really made a difference for me…Continue reading “Mirrorless: It’s The Little Things”

 Sometimes I walk the Minneapolis skyways, especially in the winter.
 I don’t see any interesting wildlife, but it’s an upbeat experience.Continue reading “Walking the Skyways”

 Maybe, like me, you bought a Nikon Z6 in part because it has IBIS, and you had a couple of manual, non-stablilzed lenses to use with it.Continue reading “Z6 IBIS with manual lenses”

 It was a very wet year here in Minnesota and that’s good for cattails like this one, opening in November to release its roughly 25,000 seeds.Continue reading “Cattail seeds”

 This shiny view of downtown Minneapolis can be had from a spot near the windows in the coffee shop on the 5th floor of the Guthrie Theater, on First Avenue by the river.
 It’s a place where you can kick back, gaze out of some big glass and feel like you’re a part of the city, but a bit detached.

 The current Guthrie was completed in 2006 and is hands down the coolest building in town.

 In a previous post I explained why I decided to point my domain to a blog, and put my SmugMug gallery on a subdomain: because that should create better ‘authority’ for my domain, and possibly better indexing and search ranking of my images.
 And with a pitiful domain authority score of 3, and hardly any indexing, I had nothing to lose.Continue reading “SmugMug via a subdomain”